Book Appointment

 How the Norwood Hair Scale Works

-The Norwood scale divides hair loss into seven main stages, labeled Norwood 1 through Norwood 7.
-Each stage showcases a unique pattern and degree of hair loss.
-Instead of just looking at how much hair you have, this scale also takes into account:
+The Norwood scale shows hair loss in seven stages, from Norwood 1 through Norwood 7.
+Each stage shows a different pattern and level of hair loss.
+Instead of only looking at how much hair is left, this system also looks at:

-- The connection (or separation) between frontal and crown hair loss
+• Whether or not there is a connection between frontal and crown hair loss

-This approach makes the Norwood scale hair more accurate than general thinning descriptions.
-It also helps differentiate between early cosmetic changes and clinically significant hair loss.
+This way, the Norwood scale hair classification becomes much more precise than simply using thinning hair descriptions.
+It also helps identify clinically significant hair loss more clearly.

 Norwood Scale Hair Loss Stages Explained